 Information on the decisions made by the annual general meeting will be published on Tuesday 18 May 2021, as soon as the outcome of the postal voting is finally compiled.

 Right to participate and notice of intention to attend

 Shareholders wishing to participate in the shareholders’ meeting must:

-- be registered as a shareholder in the shareholder register maintained by Euroclear Sweden AB on Wednesday, 13 May 2020; and
+- be recorded in the share register maintained by Euroclear Sweden AB as of Friday 7 May 2021, and